Mistral (missile): Description

-Unlike a MANPADS, it cannot be used from the shoulder.
-It is a mandatory posted system.

-They are then to be operated by a pair of crew as commander and the shooter.
+They are then to be operated by a pair of crew members as the commander and the shooter.
 There are also launch units that allow the missile to be fired from armoured vehicles, ships or helicopters (such as the Aérospatiale Gazelle, Denel Rooivalk, or Eurocopter Tiger).
-To defeat flares ejected from the rear of a targeted aircraft, proportional navigation using a gyro as a reference is adopted for Mistral, instead of the pursuit method in earlier IR-guided MANPADS.
+To defeat flares ejected from the rear of a targeted aircraft, proportional navigation using a gyro as a reference is adopted for Mistral, rather than the pursuit method employed in earlier IR-guided MANPADS.
 To further enhance the ECCM capability, the seeker of Mistral has a very narrow field of view to reject decoys and interference, the seeker can tilt in the range of +/− 38 degrees.
 On the launcher, the missile runs up the gyro in 2 seconds, and total reaction time is 5 seconds.
 The all-aspect two-color (2–4 and 3–5 μm) cooled IR-seeker of Mistral is developed by SAT (Societe Anonyme de Telecommunications), and the missile adopts both laser proximity and impact fuzes.

 The MCP (Mistral Coordination Post) was first shown at the 1991 Paris Air Show fitted with SHORAR (Short-range Anti-aircraft Defence Radar) from Oerlikon Contraves.
 The MCP is designed to be used with a portable Mistral system, ATLAS, ALBI or MPCV systems and also used as part of MBDA Mistral missile Ground Based Air Defence (GBAD) systems for air defense of military units and important facilities.

 The MCP provides target designation and fire control for eleven Mistral firing unit, ALBI, ATLAS or MPCV air defence systems.
 The MCP is mounted on a truck chassis or any other off-road chassis.
 The newer version of MCP are called the IMCP or Improved Missile Control Post.

 A close-in weapon system based on Mistral is a six-missile version called Sadral, with a stabilized rapid-reload launcher that is fully automated.
 A CSEE developed fire control director is integrated to the launcher, consisted of TV camera and FLIR.
 Image produced by both directors appear on the screen in the operator console below deck, and the missiles are locked onto the target before being launched.
 A fully loaded Sadral launcher weighs 1080 kg, and the operator console weighs 280 kg.
 A two-missile unit installed on ships is called Simbad, and a newly launched four-missile version is called Tetral.
 An evolution of the Simbad is now proposed: Simbad RC.
 Both Tetral and Simbad RC are remote controlled from the ship's deck while the original Simbad is manually operated with a simple optical sight.